-1.1.55.
+1.1.56.
 Tall ruderal vegetation exists at some woodland and ditch edges.
 It is too small in area to measure approximate coverage on site.
 Tall ruderal largely consists of rosebay willowherb (Chamerion angustifolium) and nettle, with hogweed and cleavers frequently occuring.
 Other species such as greater plantain (Plantago major), redshank (Persicaria maculosa) and scarlet pimpernel (Anagallis arvensis) were noted, among others.
 Species noted at TN 29 were typical within the composition.
 Tall ruderal areas typically run at ditch/watercourse bank tops extending between 1m-5m, and often grew with scattered scrub habitats.
+They are often the result of disturbance of field margins.